Wisconsin Governor Defends Foxconn Deal Amid Growing Concerns

 On Tuesday, a state fiscal analysis found that taxpayers wouldn't recoup their investment until the 2042-2043 fiscal year.
 That analysis is leading some members of the state legislature to question the wisdom of the deal.

-The state assembly has already begun discussions over the bill and plans to vote Monday, said House Speaker Robin Vos.
-The senate will begin internal discussions today and a joint committee on finance is expected to begin discussions in the next two weeks.
+The state assembly has already begun discussions over the bill and its committee on jobs and the economy plans to vote Monday, said House Speaker Robin Vos.
+The senate is beginning internal discussions and a joint committee on finance is expected to start discussions in the next two weeks.
 But Mr. Walker, a Republican, said he is confident the bill will be passed before Labor Day, which falls on Sept.
 4.

 On Wednesday, Senate Majority Leader Scott Fitzgerald said in an interview that he expects the bill to pass the Republican-majority state legislature, but didn't confirm that he had enough votes -- which could signal that the deal could be in trouble.